 Penny Reidy - ITCHY FEET FAMILY

 Welcome to ITCHY FEET FAMILY.
-A family of four from Adelaide, Australia, who love to explore the world.
+A family from Adelaide, Australia, who love to explore the world.
 We have a passion for travel and count our success by number of countries visited and adventures had.
 We are always itchy for our next adventure and always have something booked.

-After years of travelling, people always ask our advice on where to go, what to see, how to book, tips for travel and more.
+After years of travelling, people always ask my advice on where to go, what to see, how to book, tips for travel and more.
 An avid trip advisor reviewer, I finally decided to take the challenge to launch our own blog site ITCHY FEET FAMILY.